chocolateboy/aria-accordion/README.md

 Typically, the button element is the child/descendant of an element which function like a [header](#header) element (e.g. H1, H2 etc.).
 By default, this is an element with a `heading` role e.g.

+The default value selects elements with a non-empty `aria-controls` ID.

 ```html
 <div class="accordion">